sylabs/singularity-userdocs/singularity_and_docker.rst

 -  Use ``sudo docker login`` if ``docker`` is on your machine.
 This is separate from storing the credentials under your own account.

+-  Store the credentials in a custom file on your filesystem using the ``registry login --authfile <path>`` subcommand, and then pass the same ``--authfile <path>`` flag to the ``build`` command.
+Note, however, that this will store the relevant credentials unencrypted in the specified file, so appropriate care must be taken concerning the location, ownership, and permissions of this file.
+See the :ref:`documentation of the --authfile flag
+   <sec:authfile>` for more information.

 If you are running the build under your account via the ``--fakeroot`` feature you do not need to specially set credentials for the root user.